 This is a critical factor.
 Imagine the situation where you are on the side of a busy road and the other vehicle needs to be behind you for safety.
 How long do the cables need to be to reach between both batteries?
-In the photo above you can see two charts.
-One suggests wire gauges based on battery sizes, and the other shows the length of cable required for different jumping scenarios.
 If you own a truck and need a charge from behind, you need to spring for at least 20 feet.
 This is a great little guide to keep handy.

 Heavy Duty Clamps

 The cables you choose should have heavy duty clamps capable of connecting to a battery with either top terminals or side terminals securely.
 The black cable clamps technically should be heavy duty enough to securely connect to a good ground under your hood such as a bolt on the engine block.
 Heavy duty clamps have the added advantage of being larger in size which keeps your hands away from any sparks that are generated.
 The clamps are going to be made of a conductive material, so the handle portion that you use to open them should have a thick and secure insulation to keep your hands safe.
 Many cheap cable sets have loose fitting handle insulation, and you can trust that a shock with that much voltage is not something you want to experience.

 Final Word: Grab a long, heavy gauge, well-insulated jumper cable set and put it in your trunk today.
 You never know when you are going to need it!